AOSSIE-Org/Resonate/ONBOARDING.md

 ![Screenshot 2024-07-06 at 5 14 46 PM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/5155b124-07e4-4769-a9f1-ac574816f85e)

-Press "a" to select all and press enter, same goes for `Functions` and `Buckets` set up comming after this
+Press "a" to select all and press enter, same goes for  `Buckets` set up comming after this.
+The `Functions` will be pushed at then end of the script after the Livekit env vars are pushed as the Function need redeployment after a new env var is pushed in order to read the var.

-This completes the Resonate project Set Up in your local Appwrite Instance 🚀🍀
+This completes the Resonate project Set Up (functions will be pushed in the end) in your local Appwrite Instance 🚀🍀
 <br/>